-Find hidden transmitters (fox) using this offset attenuatorDesigned by 3rd Planet Solar / KC9ON, Ships from United States of America
+Find hidden transmitters (fox) using this offset attenuatorDesigned by 3rd Planet Solar / KC9ON in United States of America

 What is it?
 When your closing in on the fox you may find the signals to be strong enough you can no longer find a peak or null with your antenna.
 Sometimes the signal is so strong that the RF will ...Read More…